The new Jaguar E-Type Lightweight

 "With the Lightweight E-type, our focus as a design team has been to ensure justice was done to the original work of Sir William Lyons and Malcolm Sayer.
 Meticulous attention to detail has been everything to us in re-creating this car, just as it is in our contemporary Jaguars.
 I believe the result is a new Lightweight E-type that is as stunning now as the originals would have been when they were new." - Ian Callum, Director of Design, Jaguar

 Connolly leather is used, supplied by Jonathan Connolly with hides produced to the same specification as those used by Jaguar in the 1960s.
 This leather is used to trim the competition-type aluminium bucket seat base.
 The centre console covering is also leather, and there is a choice of seven trim colours.

 As befits a thoroughbred GT car where weight saving in all areas is demanded, the interior trim is minimal.
 However, the customer can opt for a more fully-trimmed car and the Jaguar team can devise bespoke trim packages.
 This may include door cards, the headliner for the hardtop, removable custom saddle-leather floor mats, and a cover for the transmission tunnel.

 Much of Car Zero's interior - floor pan, sills, rear areas - have intentionally been left unpainted, to emphasise the car's aluminium bodywork.

-The studio has also selected a palette of six 'heritage' paint colours recommended for the exterior: Carmine red, opalescent grey metallic, silver metallic, opalescent blue metallic, British racing green, Old English white.
+The studio has also selected a palette of six "heritage" paint colours recommended for the exterior: Carmine red, opalescent grey metallic, silver metallic, opalescent blue metallic, British racing green, and Old English white.
 However, various colour and trim alternatives are available, as each car is built to the personal specification of each individual customer, who can discuss options with Jaguar's Director of Design, Ian Callum, in person.